Best Cardiologist in Singapore: A Comprehensive Guide, Top Tips, and Recommendations

 Qualifications And Credentials

 To begin with, your cardiologist should have completed 5 years of medical school and one year of housemanship.
 Then, doctors take a minimum of 6 years of residency programme to become a cardiologist.
 The entry level to become a cardiologist is high enough that only those with talent, experience and ability make it through.
-However, you can rest assured that the cardiologists at the Harley Street are the very best.
+However, you can rest assured that the cardiologists at the The Harley Street Heart & Vascular Centre are the very best.
 Our doctors have a range of highly relevant qualifications from across the globe, including MA, MBBS, PhD, FRCP, FAMS and FESC.

 Experience And Expertise